Federal Corner

 While intended to strengthen financial stability, the rule risks tightening credit availability and increasing borrowing costs for small businesses.
 Smaller, privately held companies, which represent the vast majority of U.S. businesses, could be hit hardest by higher risk weights on loans.
 Were this rule to be finalized as written, it would limit companies’ ability to hire, invest, and grow, ultimately affecting economic growth and employment.

-Department of Labor 80/20/30 Rule (Invalidated by Federal Court)
+Department of Labor 80/20/30 Rule (Invalidated by Federal Court; Department of Labor Withdraws Proposal)

-In August, a federal judge in Texas struck down the FTC’s near-complete ban on non-competes nationwide, citing concerns over the FTC’s lack of statutory authority to issue substantive rules regulating unfair methods of competition.
+In August 2024, a federal judge in Texas struck down the Federal Trade Commission (FTC) proposed rule that would broadly ban non-compete clauses in employment contracts, with minimal exceptions, citing concerns over the FTC’s lack of statutory authority to issue substantive rules regulating unfair methods of competition.
 Citing different conclusions, a Florida judge also prevented the FTC from enforcing the ban based on the “major questions” doctrine, stating that the FTC had to show it had “clear congressional authorization” to issue the ban since the rule was of “extraordinary” economic and political significance.
-The Florida court held that the FTC failed to make that showing.
 The FTC has appealed both the Texas and Florida decisions to the 5th and 11th Circuit Court of Appeals, respectively.

 U.S. Department of Labor Independent Contractor Rule (In Effect)